pstrojek/bike-base/README.md

 - Replace Karma with Jest
 - Add e2e (Cypress)
 - Write more unit tests
-- Investigate if we need a server side rendering
+- Investigate if we need server side rendering

 ## Credits

-- Background photo on free to use license is from [unsplash.com](https://unsplash.com/photos/person-cycling-on-road-distance-with-mountain-during-daytime-VfUN94cUy4o)
+- Background photo (free to use license) is from [unsplash.com](https://unsplash.com/photos/person-cycling-on-road-distance-with-mountain-during-daytime-VfUN94cUy4o)